MohamedMohsen01/MohamedMohsen01/README.md

 ## Custom 3D Printer

-**Mechatronics · Motion Control · System Integration**
+**Mechatronics · Motion Control · Motors · System Integration**

 I built a custom 3D printer from the ground up as a hands-on mechatronics project.

-The project involved putting together the mechanical structure, electrical system, motors, and extrusion system and getting everything to work together as one machine.
+The project involved putting together the mechanical structure, electrical components, motors, and extrusion system and getting everything to work together as one machine.

 ### What I worked on